 I have been reading and thinking about nudging for over four years now and it never stops to amaze me.
-Many of the readers of this blog will be familiar with the well-known book by Thaler and Sunstein “Nudge: Improving Decisions about Health, Wealth, and Happiness” released in 2009 and winning Richard Thaler a Nobel prize in economics later (of course the prize was given to his ouvre not limited to just one book).
-The wave of behaviouralism, a branch of social sciences that focuses on human behaviour as not just conditioned by rational thinking of losses and wins, has become only greater in the last years with promiment economists, psychologists and political scientists embracing this A nudge is a behavioural hint in the form of information, location or timing, that shifts behaviour of individuals towards one that is considered desired.
-An important element of nudge is that is keeps the choice for the individual, being nudged does not mean being forced.
-Also, everything that offers an economic incentive for a choice is not a nudge, a popular mistake made by many commentators or columnists who discuss bonuses or discounts as nudges.
-So what is the debate about nudging?
+Many of the readers of this blog will be familiar with the well-known book by Thaler and Sunstein “Nudge: Improving Decisions about Health, Wealth, and Happiness” released in 2009 and winning Richard Thaler a Nobel prize in economics later (of course the prize was given to his oeuvre not limited to just one book).
+The wave of behaviouralism, a branch of social sciences mostly rooted in economics and psychology that focuses on human behaviour as not just conditioned by rational thinking has become only greater in the last years with prominent economists, psychologists and political scientists embracing this A nudge is a behavioural hint in the form of information, spatial location or timing, that shifts behaviour of individuals towards one that is desired.
+An important element of a nudge is that is keeps the choice for the individual, being nudged does not mean being forced to choose a particular option.
+Also, everything that offers an economic incentive for a particular option is not a nudge, a popular mistake made by many commentators or columnists who discuss bonuses or discounts as nudges.